nwchemgit/nwchem-wiki/Solvation-Models.md

 #### COSMO: RSOLV keyword

 `rsolv` is a parameter used to define the solvent accessible surface.
-See the original reference of Klamt and Schuurmann for a description.
+See the original reference of Klamt and Schüürmann [@klamt1993] for a description.
 The default value is 0.5 (in angstroms).
 It is not used in the York and Karplus model (used by default in NWChem).

 #### COSMO: ISCREEN keyword